04 Feb Kumbh Mela & Places to visit in Prayagraj (Allahabad)

 It is almost impossible to wave and hail a cab in Prayagraj.
 The easiest way to book a cab is to use Ola or Uber app.
 Ola has more registered cabs and is usually cheaper.
 But you can check both for a better deal.
 If you are planning a city tour for the whole day, consider booking a full-day cab.

 Allahabad has a decent selection of hotels in both budget and luxury segment but no hostels.
 There have been a series of recent listing on Airbnb as well that can work well.

 The best area to live in Prayagraj is Civil Lines.
-This is the so-called ‘posh’ area of the town with a few malls, shopping complex and wide roads.
-Chowk area is closer to the river bank and Sangam but is the centre of the town and very congested.
+This is the so-called ‘posh’ area of the town with a few malls, shopping complexes and wide roads.
+The Chowk area is closer to the river bank and Sangam but is the centre of the town and very congested.
 However, food is good in the area.

-Do not live rent a place on the other side of the river towards Naini or Jhunsi unless you want a quieter space and have a personal vehicle to go around.
+Do not rent a place on the other side of the river towards Naini or Jhunsi unless you want a quieter space and have a personal vehicle to go around.
 Here are a few options that you may like.

 Best Time to visit Prayagraj

 Spring/Autumn: Both spring (February – March) and autumn (September – November) are a great time to visit not just Praygraj but the whole of Uttar Pradesh.
 The temperature hovers on an average of 25°C but warmer noon.
 There is usually no rainfall during this time as well so it is convenient to go around.
 Dussehra and Diwali in autumn and Holi in spring add an air of festivity.

 Winter: Winter is also a decent time to go if you don’t mind the few super cold days usually in January.
 For most days, the temperature hovers in early teens like 10-12°C but can go down in single digits at night or a few days.
 There is no central heating in winter so make sure you have a room heater in your hotel.